-Examples where they can be Lost Forever:Sonic the Hedgehog
+Examples where they can be Permanently Missable:

-- Sonic the Hedgehog has six Chaos Emeralds, each with its own special stage, which could be accessed by having at least 50 rings at the end of certain levels.
+- Sonic the Hedgehog has six Chaos Emeralds, each with its own special stage, which can be accessed by having at least 50 rings at the end of certain levels.
 If an emerald is missed, the special stage can be replayed after playing the others, but there are only 10 chances total.
 Collecting them all slightly changes the ending.
 The 8-bit version doesn't have Chaos Emeralds in the special stages; they're hidden in the regular stages instead.

 - Sonic 2 has seven emeralds.
 This time, special stages can be accessed through any checkpoint, leading to the potential for a lot of special stage attempts, but in practice it's tricky outside of the first and fourth zone.
 Aside from changing the ending, this game let you turn into Super Sonic with 50 rings, which meant high speed and invincibility at the cost of rings.
-The 8-bit version of this game also had the Chaos Emeralds hidden in the regular stages instead.
+The 8-bit version of this game also has the Chaos Emeralds hidden in the regular stages instead.

-- Later 8-bit Sonic games such as Sonic Chaos, Sonic Triple Trouble, and Sonic Blast required the emeralds to be obtained within special stages, much like the 16-bit Genesis/Mega Drive games.
+- Later 8-bit Sonic games such as Sonic Chaos, Sonic Triple Trouble, and Sonic Blast require the emeralds to be obtained within special stages, much like the 16-bit Genesis/Mega Drive games.
 Chaos and Triple Trouble each have six emeralds (with five hidden in special stages and the sixth having to be recovered from the final battle with Robotnik) and Blast has five.
 Collecting all the emeralds in Blast grants players access to the true final battle with Robotnik.

 - Ristar has a bonus stage in every level, each with its own treasure.
 There's only one chance to get each treasure (and only if the bonus stage for that level is found).
-More treasures reveals more secret codes at the end of the game.
+More treasures reveal more secret codes at the end of the game.

 - Cool Spot has UNCOLA letters (VIRGIN in the genericized European versions).
 You need a certain number of spots (depending on the difficulty) to play the bonus round after each level, and hopefully get a letter.
 The best outcome is to collect and keep them all, but they can be turned in for a continue each.